UmarShabazov/tokenSearcher/README.md

 Implementation: InMemoryIndexer — stores the index in memory using a Map<String, Set<File>> structure.
 Supports adding tokens and outputting the current index state.

 ### 4. `Tokenizer (Tokenization Interface)`
-The Tokenizer interface defines methods for tokenizing file text.
+The `Tokenizer` interface defines methods for tokenizing file text.
 Supporting different tokenization methods allows the system to adapt to various data formats:

 - tokenize(String content) — splits text into tokens.

 Implementations:
 - WordByWordTokenizer — splits text into individual words, using regular expressions to handle word boundaries.
 - TrigramTokenizer — splits text into trigrams (groups of three characters), allowing for more precise substring searches.

+### 5. `FileChecker Utility`
+The `FileCheckerUtil` class is responsible for verifying if a file is a valid text file before indexing.
+It ensures the file has an appropriate extension and valid UTF-8 encoding, filtering out binary files and unsupported formats.